digao-dalpiaz/DzNoteEditor/README.md

 ## How to install

-Add file NoteEditorReg.pas to a package and just Build.

-Supports Delphi XE2..Delphi 10.3 Rio

 **You need to get the SynEdit before this.
 I recomend you to use GetIt in Delphi to download and install the SynEdit automatically.
 You can get SynEdit here at GitHub too.**

+After SynEdit already installed, add file NoteEditorReg.pas to a package and just Build.

+Supports Delphi XE2..Delphi 10.3 Rio

 ## Syntax Supported Formats